Kavarakis/rtvslo-scraper/README.md

-# Project 1: Web scraping and basic summarization
+# Project: Web scraping and basic summarization

-STUDENT_ID: 63190409 NAME: SEMIR SALKIĆ

 The goal of this Project is to extract posts from the RTVSlo.si or 24ur.com, related to "koronavirus" keyword.
 The data should be exported into a UTF-8 encoded JSON file.